Lower Secondary School Development Program

 The short-term pressures of poverty make it difficult for many families to commit to the longer-term goals of education.

-The below illustrates the annual program cycle for LSSDP
+This illustrates the annual program cycle for LSSDP

-Because community members set the priorities, SSCs are able to gain support from residents and other resources.
+Since community members set the priorities, SSCs are able to gain support from residents and other resources.
 Examples of school improvement projects include:

 - Toilet block construction